 The initial stage of the drug detoxification program will be tough – because of this, the presence of a medical professional is necessary.

 It should also be noted that, in some cases, more extreme behaviors are also a possibility.
-These include violent outbursts, symptoms of psychosis, or even symptoms off other mental illness.
+These include violent outbursts, symptoms of psychosis, or even symptoms of other mental illnesses.

 We understand that it seems like a frightening situation to be in.
-However, remember that in the end, it will all be worth it, as you will live better and feel better.
+However, remember that it will all be worth it in the end, as you will live better and feel better.

 A Three-Step Process